Skip to Content

 • Impairment: This is the most contested element in a DWI with drugs case.
 The prosecution will try to show that you had a loss of the normal use of your mental or physical faculties due to drugs.

-This proof often relies on a variety of evidence, including police officer observations of your driving, your performance on Field Sobriety Tests (FSTs), and the testimony of a Drug Recognition Expert (DRE).
-This highly subjective evidence is frequently ripe for challenge by an experienced Raleigh DWI with drugs lawyer.
+This proof often relies on a variety of evidence, including police officer observations of your driving, your performance on field sobriety tests (FSTs), and the testimony of a Drug Recognition Expert (DRE).
+This highly subjective evidence is frequently open to challenge by an experienced Raleigh DWI with drugs lawyer.

 Classifications and Degrees of the DWI with Drugs Offense